BloomGameStudio/BloomDiscordBot/README.md

 Proposals can be drafted by utilizing various commands.
 The drafts will automatically be posted so that you can view / make changes to it prior to posting it.

-When you decide to post the draft, they can request the bot to do this.
+When you decide to post the draft, you can request the bot to do this.

 **Commands:**

-The following commands can be used to creat, edit, and publish drafts.
+The following commands can be used to create, edit, and publish drafts.
 All commands start with $.

 **Vote Draft:**